Agriculture in the Russian Empire: Exports

+The reign of Catherine II was associated with the beginning of mass grain exports, which had previously been banned under Elizabeth Petrovna.
+By the end of Catherine's reign, it amounted to 1.3 million rubles per year.

 Throughout the 19th century the Russian wheat crop developed into a significant export commodity, with trading and shipping mainly in the hands of members of the Greek Diaspora from the Baltic Sea, Taganrog, and Odessa.
 Traders and shippers, such as the Vagliano and Ralli Brothers, helped to finance the international trade, with the Baltic Exchange of London developed the market for the Russian wheat crop, while hedging of Russian wheat through futures contracts helped establish the new American futures exchanges, especially during times of uncertainty.

 By 1910, Russian wheat constituted 36.4% of the total world export of wheat.
 At the same time, agricultural efficiency was lower in comparison with other developed countries (e.g., grain throughout was 20% lower than in the United States).
 The growth observed in the beginning of the 20th century was driven mainly by the extensive development of agriculture stimulated by the Stolypin reform, while the mechanization and agrarian culture remained relatively low.
 Further development was arrested by the dramatic historical events of the period: revolts, World War I and the Russian Revolution.